-Connecticut lawmakers consider most wide-ranging gun bill since legislation passed after Sandy Hook
+Connecticut House passes most wide-ranging gun bill since legislation passed after Sandy Hook

 “But things are going to have to track through,” said Stafstrom, adding how there’s “nothing in this bill that prohibits somebody from carrying a firearm outside their home.”
 He said it’s still “to be determined” whether age limits on certain assault rifles will be overturned.

 Connecticut’s bill would bar the sale, delivery and transfer of more than three handguns to an individual during a 30-day period.
-It also would expand the current prohibition on sales to people under 21 of semiautomatic rifles with the capacity of greater than five rounds to include private sales; expand the state’s current assault weapon ban to include other weapons; impose tougher penalties for possession of large-capacity magazines; and impose new safe storage rules.
+It also would expand the current prohibition on sales to people under 21 of semiautomatic rifles with the capacity of greater than five rounds to include private sales; expand the state’s current assault weapon ban to include other weapons; impose tougher penalties for possession of large-capacity magazines; and impose new safe-storage rules.

-The bill also creates dedicated gun dockets in the courts located in major Connecticut cities; requires someone to obtain a pistol permit or eligibility certificate to purchase body armor; increases the penalty for failing to report a lost firearm and increases the number of family violence crimes committed that can disqualify someone from obtaining a gun, among other provisions.
+The bill also creates dedicated gun dockets in the courts in major Connecticut cities; requires someone to obtain a pistol permit or eligibility certificate to purchase body armor; increases the penalty for failing to report a lost firearm; and increases the number of family violence crimes committed that can disqualify someone from obtaining a gun, among other provisions.

 .